sanjiv-saini/College-Fest/README.md

 # College-Fest
-College fest information web app
+This app provide College fest information to student, making it easier for them for register for upcoming events easily

 <h2>About</h2>